hyosung11/Launch-School/Courses/journal.md

 ## 202204010 일요일

 20:09 Studying some Anki cards and then calling it a day because I was out all day playing soccer and then reffing soccer games.

+## 202204011 월요일

+09:31 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Review OOP Anki Cards
+   * [x] 2.
+Listen to the 48 Laws of Power: through Law 15

+2. What will you do today?
+   * [ ] 1.
+Skim Study Guide
+   * [ ] 2.
+Review OOP Anki Cards
+   * [ ] 3.
+Exercises Again
+   * [x] 4.
+Listen to the 48 Laws of Power: Law 16+

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Kids are home for spring break.
+So I need to make lunch for them and we will go to Sky Zone this afternoon.